-There are weeks when my kids do so much baking, I wonder if I’m not living in a tiny cookie factory with amateur bakers at the helm.
-It makes me happy that they want to experiment in the kitchen, but too many sugary treats isn’t good for anyone.
-This is why I’m forever tinkering with traditional recipes to make them just a bit more nutritious, such as these healthier chocolate chip cookies.
+There was a stretch of time when my kids did so much baking, it felt like living in a cookie factory with amateur bakers at the helm.
+It made me happy that they wanted to experiment in the kitchen, but I was forever looking for ways to make baking projects a little more wholesome.
+These healthier chocolate chip cookies are a prime example.

 1. Use whole-grain flour

 Instead of relying on white flour, which loses fiber and nutrients in the processing, experiment with whole-wheat flour.
 You can reliably swap out at least half the all-purpose flour for whole wheat flour in most cookies.
 If you have whole-wheat pastry flour, that makes an even more seamless swap, since the flour is lighter in texture and flavor.

 2. Add nut flour to make it healthier